Bayesian optimization of non-classical optomechanical correlations: Simulating optimizations

-In the high heating range, for the oscillator initially in thermal equilibrium $\nmech = \ntherm$, the elements of the covariance matrix $\covmat$ become very large, and this results in numeric instability when using the numerical solver.
-This could likely be avoided through tighter setting of the ODE solver tolerances.
-It is also avoided through simulating based on the oscillator being cooled before the squeeze driving pulse is applied.
-For the reheating range used here we find that initial cooling down to the $\ntherm=100$ phonon level is sufficient for numerical stability.
-Note that this has no effect of the level of squeezing achievable, except at the extremely low bath temperatures $\ntherm \approx 1$, which are not achievable in any experiment and hence not considered.
+In the low heating range, we see that the constant strength pulse appears to out-perform the modulated pulse.
+This is an artefact related to the difficultly that the optimization algorithm has in navigating this parameter space.
+The parameters equivalent to constant pulse are accessible to the algorithm when optimizing $\couplingtd, \measfunctd,\detunetd$, but the landscape flattens at the extremes of the coupling, and the solution tends to the upper bound $\coupling = 2.0 \optdamp$ at these low temperatures, making it more difficult for the algorithm to reach the optimal solution.

-There is a significant divergence of the squeezing predicted by the numerical and exact solving methods for the top-hat pulse in the both the low and high reheating range.
-The computations of the covariance matrix $\covmat$ differ due to the necessary use of the RWA to calculate an exact solution.
-Divergence between squeezing values due to the RWA was illustrated in \figref{fig:const_coup_dur_values}, for a fixed reheating rate $\reheatrate = 0.063 \optdamp$ and varying coupling strength $\coupling$.
-We see here that this divergence is also reheating rate dependent.
-The low reheating range is inaccessible in the lab.
-The long tail of very low squeezing at high temperatures is an interesting and unexpected feature that only appears for low frequency oscillations $\mechfreq \approx \optdamp$.
-It could potentially be exploited to obtain measurable squeezing if extremely high coupling could be achieved, as mentioned in \secref{sec:const_coup}.
-The numerical and exact solver squeezing values converge for fast oscillations, validated with high oscillator frequency (up to $\mechfreq = 100 \optdamp$).
-All results presented in the main part of the manuscript are based on the numerical solver, as this provides a more accurate model of the system by including the faster rotating terms in the drift matrix.
+There is a significant divergence of the squeezing predicted by the numerical and analytic solving methods for the constant pulse in the both the low and high reheating range.
+The computations of the covariance matrix $\covmat$ differ due to the necessary use of the RWA to calculate an analytic solution.
+The numerical and analytic solution squeezing values converge for fast oscillations $\mechfreq \gtrsim 50 \optdamp$.
+The long tail of measurable squeezing at high temperatures is an interesting and unexpected feature that only appears for low frequency oscillations $\mechfreq \approx \optdamp$.
+It could potentially be exploited to obtain measurable squeezing if extremely high coupling strength can be achieved.

-In \secref{sec:OptimResults} we reported the two-mode squeezing levels achievable at the high reheating rate $\reheatrate=2.8\optdamp$ for the different optimisation variable scenarios.
-These high temperature bath results are presented together in \figref{fig:optimal_gen_sqz_coolish_osc_hottish_bath}.
-We see the same relationship as for the state-of-the-art experimentally achievable reheating rate $\reheatrate=0.063\optdamp$, which is used for the comparable datasets presented in \figref{fig:optimal_gen_sqz}.
-That is, the average squeezing increases as extra dimensions are added to the search space.
-Note that, at this reheating rate, stable numerical evolution of the covariance matrix is possible at a higher (than was needed at the highest reheating rates used in \figref{fig:compare_optim_thermal_range}) initial oscillator phonon level $\nmech=10^{4}$.